Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Path decomposition of a spectrally negative L evy process

 \begin{remarque} $P_1^{(1)}$ may be a part of the so-called \textit{central slope}, so its law is different. \end{remarque}

-\begin{proof} We assume $V$ has unbounded variations, recall from Fact \ref{vnb} that this implies a regularity condition.
-In Lemma 4 of Cheliotis \cite{Cheliotis2006715}, the assertion that $\underline{\lim}_{t \rightarrow + \infty} X_t = -\infty, \overline{\lim}_{t \rightarrow + \infty} X_t = +\infty$ can be dropped.
-Indeed, because of the regularity condition, the stopping times $\underline \tau_{k}$ and $\overline \tau_{k}$ are almost surely finite.
+\begin{proof} We assume that $V$ has unbounded variation, recall from Fact \ref{vnb} that this implies a regularity condition.
+In Lemma 4 of Cheliotis \cite{Cheliotis2006715}, the assertion that $\underline{\lim}_{t \rightarrow + \infty} V(t) = -\infty, \overline{\lim}_{t \rightarrow + \infty} V(t) = +\infty$ can be dropped.
+Indeed, because of the regularity condition satisfied by $V$, the stopping times $\underline \tau_{k}$ and $\overline \tau_{k}$ in \cite{Cheliotis2006715} are almost surely finite for $V$.
 This lemma is therefore true in our context.
 As a consequence, the proof of Lemma 1 of \cite{Cheliotis2006715} also applies in our context.
 We thus get the fact that the slopes are independent and that (except the central slope), all descending (respectively ascending) slopes have the same law.

-For the law of the ascending slopes (not covering the origin) until their hitting time of $h$, we use the classical argument that can be found, for example, in the proof of Theorem 2 in \cite{Faggionato} : the law of $P_2^{(i)}$ is the law, before its hitting time of $h$, of the first excursion higher than $h$ of $V-\underline{V}$, and using Proposition VII.15 of \cite{Bertoin} (which does not require $V$ to have unbounded variations), we prove that the latter is the law of $(V^{\uparrow}(x))_{0 \leq x \leq \tau(V^{\uparrow}, h)}$, that is, $V^{\uparrow}$ killed when hitting $h$.
+For the law of the ascending slopes (not covering the origin) until their hitting time of $h$, we use the classical argument that can be found, for example, in the proof of Theorem 2 in \cite{Faggionato}: $P_2^{(i)}$ is equal in law to the first excursion higher than $h$ of $V-\underline{V}$, before the hitting time of $h$ of this excursion.
+Using Proposition VII.15 of \cite{Bertoin} (which does not require $V$ to have unbounded variation), we prove that the latter is equal in law to $(V^{\uparrow}(x))_{0 \leq x \leq \tau(V^{\uparrow}, h)}$, that is, $V^{\uparrow}$ killed when hitting $h$.

-Then, by the time-reverse property the descending slopes (not covering the origin) have the same law as the ascending slopes of $\hat V$ so, here again, we get that the law of $P_1^{(i)}$ is the law, before its hitting time of $[h, +\infty[$, of the first excursion higher than $h$ of $\hat V-\underline{\hat V}$.
+Then, by the time-reversal property, the descending slopes (not covering the origin) of $V$ are equal in law to the ascending slopes of $\hat V$ so, here again, we get that $P_1^{(i)}$ is equal in law to the first excursion higher than $h$ of $\hat V-\underline{\hat V}$, before the hitting time of $[h, +\infty[$ of this excursion.
 Unfortunately, since $\hat V$ is not spectrally negative, we can no longer apply the previous argument to determine the law of the excursion.
 However, since $]- \infty, 0[$ and $]0, + \infty[$ are regular for $\hat{V}$ (because they are for $V$) and $\hat{V}$ does not drift to $-\infty$, we can apply Proposition 4.7 of Duquesne \cite{Duquesne2003339} but we first need to introduce some notations.